-There are 24 "meal opportunities" during the regular academic year.
-This includes breakfast, lunch (brunch on weekends), and dinner seven days a week as well as the popular late-night SuperSnack offered on Thursday, Friday and Saturday.
+There are twenty-four "meal opportunities" during the regular academic year.
+These includes breakfast, lunch (brunch on weekends), and dinner seven days a week as well as the popular late-night SuperSnack offered on Thursday, Friday, and Saturday.
 Students select which meals to attend based on their preferences and the total meal allowance of their board plan.

 Cost Allocation: The cost of each board plan is based on the historical number of meals eaten by the average student.
 Board revenue is allocated to pay dining expenses in the following areas: employee wages and benefits, food, equipment purchases and repairs, supplies, and contracted services like laundry and trash removal.
 Because of the College support needed to operate two dining halls and three a la carte operations, the board fee also covers general administrative expenses and overhead of the College.